rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 For systems without direct internet access, refer to the air gap installation instructions.

-> **Single-node Installation Tip:**
-> In a single-node Kubernetes cluster, the Rancher server does not have high availability, which is important for running Rancher in production.
-However, installing Rancher on a single-node cluster can be useful if you want to save resources by using a single node in the short term, while preserving a high-availability migration path.
->
-> To set up a single-node RKE2 cluster, run the Rancher server installation command on just one node instead of two nodes.
->
-> In both single-node setups, Rancher can be installed with Helm on the Kubernetes cluster in the same way that it would be installed on any other cluster.

 # Prerequisites

 These instructions assume you have set up three nodes, a load balancer, a DNS record, and an external MySQL database as described in [this section.]({{<baseurl>}}/rancher/v2.x/en/installation/resources/k8s-tutorials/infrastructure-tutorials/infra-for-ha-with-external-db/)